 Vendor Payments: Subject to receiving payment from the Buyer, the net proceeds (the hammer price less the Vendor’s Commission and any other charges) will be released within 28 working days of the auction.
-Cheques and electronic fund transfers will be made payable to the Vendor unless the Agent has been instructed otherwise.
+Electronic fund transfers will be made payable to the Vendor unless the Agent has been instructed otherwise.
 The Agent shall not be liable for payment to the Vendor until they themselves have received full payment from the Buyer.

 Storage: Pre-auction storage will be provided by the Agent free of charge.
 Unsold Lots not being re-offered for sale must be collected within 2 days of the auction.
 Each Lot held by the Agent for more than 2 days will attract a storage fee of £2 (+VAT) for small items and £5 (+VAT) for large items, furniture and part Lots per day.
 Lots not collected after 30 days from the last auction will be sold to recover costs.